edward-e-daisey/DevSecOps_Projects/TableOfContents.md

 Project 4 - CI/CD pipeline [In Progress]

-Project 5 - Boto3 & Python.
+Project 5 - Boto3 & Python [In Progress]

 Project 6 - To Be Added.